waynegramlich/Fab/docs/FabSolids.md

 FabSolid.mount(self, name: str, plane: FabGeometries.FabPlane, orient: cadquery.occ_impl.geom.Vector, depth: float, tracing: str = '') -> FabSolids.FabMount:

-Add a new FabMount to ae FabSolid.
+Add a new FabMount to a FabSolid.
 Arguments:
 * *name* (str): The name of the mount.
 * *plane* (FabPlane): The FabMount plane.
-* *orient* (Vector): The orientation of the FabMount for CNC operations.
+* *depth* (float): The amount of space needed under the mount to perform CNC operations.
+* *orient_start* (Vector):
+  The starting point of the CNC orientation vector.
+(See discuss CNC orient vector below.)
+* *orient_end* (Vector):
+  The ending point of the CNC orientation vector.
+(See discuss CNC orient vector below.)

 Returns:
 * (FabMount): The Resulting FabMount object.

+The following steps are performed using *orient_start* and *orient_end*:
+1. A CNC orient vector is computed as *orient_end* - *orient_start*.
+2. The CNC orient vector is projected onto the mount plane.
+3. The mount plane is rotated about the origin to be parallel to the XY plane.
+4. The solid is rotated so that the orient vector points in the same direction as the CNC +X axis.
+Thus, the CNC orientation specifies the solid orientation when it is mounted to the CNC table prior to machining.

 ### <a name="fabsolids----drill-joins"></a>2.9 `FabSolid.`drill_joins():